open-keychain/open-keychain/README.md

 1. Clone the project from github
 2. From Android Studio: File -> Import Project ->  ...
   * Select the cloned top folder if you want to develop on the main project
-  * Select the "OpenPGP-Keychain-API" folder if you want to develop on the API example
+  * Select the "OpenKeychain-API" folder if you want to develop on the API example
 3. Import project from external model -> choose Gradle

 ## OpenKeychain's API